It’s easy to forget the power of words, especially when you spend your day in front of a classroom or conversing with parents.

 What you can try this week:

-- Give high fives whenever you can: while playing games or in the classroom, or anytime you see something great!
+- Give high fives whenever you can: while playing games, in the classroom, or anytime you see something great!

 - Teach or encourage another adult on campus to model positive language.